KastnerRG/cse160-WI24/README.md

 You can login to DSMLP using by `ssh USERNAME@dsmlp-login.ucsd.edu`.
 Your username and password are the same as your UCSD account.
 You can set up an [ssh key](https://support.ucsd.edu/services?id=kb_article_view&sys_kb_id=711d8e9e1b7b34d473462fc4604bcb47) that allows you to more easily login.

+Follow the steps in this [link](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent?platform=mac#adding-your-ssh-key-to-the-ssh-agent) to generate a key pair (Follow the guide till step 3 under 'Adding your SSH key to the ssh-agent').

 DSMLP uses containers to set up its software environment.
 You must create a container that provides access to a GPU with CUDA installed using the command ` launch.sh -g 1 -s -i ucsdets/nvcr-cuda:latest -W CSE160_WI24_A00`

 Once you have that container, you can compile and run the Makefiles in the PA directories.